Carol Kane: Personal life

 Kane was in a relationship with actor Woody Harrelson from 1986 to 1988.
 The two have remained friends since their break-up, and Harrelson was seen attending Kane's 60th birthday party in 2012.

 She has never been married or had any children.
 Regarding the latter decision, she has said, "I never felt that I would be calm and stable enough to be the kind of mother I'd like to be.
 I don't think everyone randomly is mother material."

 Kane is often noted for her high, breathy, slow voice, though her vocal timbre has grown raspier with age.
 Kane, who has often altered her voice to suit various roles, has confessed to disliking it, telling People magazine in 2020 that she wishes her voice was "deep and beautiful and sexy".

+A documentary about Kane and her 98-year-old mother Joy premiered in 2025, titled Carol & Joy.